Maigué Abbas

 Maigué Abbas (born 24 July 1989) is a Chadian football defender, who plays for Chadian side Gazelle.

 Career

 Maigué Abbas started his career in Renaissance.
 After RFC, he played for Elect-Sport.
-Maigue played for Elect in two occasions: first time from 2007-2009 and the second time in 2011 and 2012.
+Maigue played for Elect in two occasions: first time from 2007 to 2009 and the second time in 2011 and 2012.
 After Elect, he played for Gazelle.

 International career

 Maigue is a member of Chad national football team where he plays centre-back position.
 He has 4 caps for national team so far and was a part of qualifying campaign for 2012 Africa Cup of Nations.
 He made a debut in a match against Tunisia on 11 August 2010.